ajdavis/emptysquare-hugo/emptysquare/content/grok-the-gil-fast-thread-safe-python.md

 If a thread can lose the GIL at any moment, you must make your code thread-safe.
 Python programmers think differently about thread safety than C or Java programmers do, however, because many Python operations are "atomic".

-An example of an atomic operation is calling sort() on a list.
+An example of an atomic operation is calling sort() on a list of primitive objects like numbers or strings.
 A thread cannot be interrupted in the middle of sorting, and other threads never see a partly-sorted list, nor see stale data from before the list was sorted.

 Atomic operations simplify our lives, but there are surprises.
 For example, ``+=`` seems simpler than sort(), but ``+=`` is not atomic!
 How can you know which operations are atomic and which are not?

 Consider this code: